 Written observations.
-Following publication of a notice of the notification by the Competition Authority in two national newspapers (which should be made within five days after the date it became effective), and on its website, any interested third party whose rights or legitimate interests may be affected by the Authority may submit observations stating their position on the concentration in "an express and reasoned way" within the deadline established by the Authority, which cannot be less than 10 working days the adoption of a Phase 1 or Phase 2 decision the Authority must hold a hearing of the third parties which have already intervened in the procedure.
+Following publication of a notice of the notification by the Competition Authority in two national newspapers (which should be made within five days after the date it became effective), and on its website, any interested third party whose rights or legitimate interests may be affected by the Authority may submit observations stating their position on the concentration in "an express and reasoned way" within the deadline established by the Authority, which cannot be less than 10 working days.

+Third-party hearing and access to the file.
+In addition, prior to the adoption of a Phase 1 or Phase 2 decision the Authority must hold a hearing of the third parties which have already intervened in the procedure.
 Complaining third parties are sent a non-confidential version of the draft final decision and may submit observations.
 This hearing suspends the time periods for the adoption of the decision (see question 3.6 above).
 Third parties objecting to the transaction may also access a non-confidential version of the Authority's file in both phases of the procedure.
-Under the New Act, the right of access to the file by third parties may be limited by the Authority to the 10-day period in phase 1 between the notice and the deadline to submit observations, and to the period within the hearing of the notifying and third parties, although in this case the time limit for third parties to submit observations will increase to 20 working days (see question 3.6 above).
+Under the New Act, the right of access to the file by third parties may be limited by the Authority to the 10-day period in Phase 1 between the notice and the deadline to submit observations, and to the period within the hearing of the notifying and third parties, although in this case the time limit for third parties to submit observations will increase to 20 working days (see question 3.6 above).